-Reversing The Tide Toward Populism: New Ideas!
+Reversing The Tide Toward Populism: New Ideas

 Admittedly, the wheels began to come off the cart at the end of the economic Golden Age, as the Bretton Woods Monetary Accords collapsed, inflation surged and the US dollar fell, compelling then-Fed Chair Paul A. Volcker, to hike short-term rates to stratospheric levels.
 This bold move by the Fed was accompanied by the adoption of neoliberal policies during the 1980s that demonized labor, while eviscerating its bargaining power.

 From 1980 to 2007, rising debt/income ratios offset the slowdown in wage growth.
 Increasing debts also fueled serial asset price boom-bust cycles in property, equities and other asset classes.
 Most (nearly all) of the benefits from rising asset prices went to the top 20% of households.
 Their share of total wealth in the US rose from 81% in 1983 to nearly 90% in 2013.
-And whenever these booms threatened to unwind, the Fed would step into the breech (“Greenspan Put”), breathing new life into the financial cycle.
+And whenever these booms threatened to unwind, the Fed would step into the breach (“Greenspan Put”), breathing new life into the financial cycle.

-Also during this time, non-financial corporations focused on "maximizing shareholder value," via stock buybacks, LBOs, M&A, etc. that pushed up share prices at the expense of labor and other stake holders.
+Also during this time, non-financial corporations focused on "maximizing shareholder value," via stock buybacks, LBOs, M&A, etc., that pushed up share prices at the expense of labor and other stake holders.
 Finally, when this debt-driven edifice threatened to collapse in 2007-2008, the government stepped in and protected the financial system from a depression, but once again did little to assist the bottom 80% of households.

 Finance-driven economic activity fueled asset price bubbles, financial fragility, income inequality and financial instability, while pulling resources that might otherwise have been used to support productive activity.
 Other factors, notably globalization and the integration of China, Russia and other economies, also placed downward pressure on wages.
-However, in a 2013 Report entitled "Why Have Wage Shares Fallen?", Engelbert Stockhammer determined that financialization was the primary contributor, with more than twice the weight of globalization.
+However, in a 2013 Report entitled "Why Have Wage Shares Fallen?"
+Engelbert Stockhammer determined that financialization was the primary contributor, with more than twice the weight of globalization.

 Why is income inequality important to economic growth?
 Economic justice concerns aside, if the bottom 80% are not generating sufficient income and are unable to spend, aggregate demand and economic growth will suffer.
 These households, in general, tend to consume more of their income than the top 20%, so they make a central contribution to growth.
 As Henry Ford recognized a century ago, it was in his own self-interest to pay his workers reasonable wages – his reason – if he did not, who would purchase his cars?
 If the balance sheets of the bottom 80% of households are unable to consume, where will the engine to economic growth reside?

 Most people have never heard of financialization and instead view finance as just another sector in the economy.
 However, as discussed elsewhere (see here and here), in a liberalized financial system, positive feedbacks between credit growth and asset prices drive financial cycles.
 Ultimately, these cycles are based on unsustainable dynamics that can lead to financial instability.
 It is well past time to correct the distortions that a financialized economy has introduced to productive activities.

 If anything, implementation of QE policies has further exacerbated conditions, by once again skewing benefits toward the wealthy and contributing to heightened uncertainty about how to properly unwind these policies.
 Here is a truly disturbing statistic.
-The top 0.1% of US households now own as much as the bottom 90%.......is it any wonder that populism has returned with such vengeance?
+The top 0.1% of US households now own as much as the bottom 90%... is it any wonder that populism has returned with such vengeance?

 Tax Legislation: Another Nail?

 Sadly, the US Congress and the Administration are considering tax legislation that goes in precisely the opposite direction of what is needed today.
 The tax plan that passed the House of Representatives last week provides huge givebacks to US corporations and the top 20% of households under the guise of a “tax break for the middle class.”
 The purpose behind this legislation is naïve, ideological and disingenuous.
 The Speaker of the House, Paul Ryan, says that the objective is to encourage corporations to invest in job creation.

 We have seen how that works – in recent years, corporations have borrowed to buy back their own stock, instead of investing in productive activity.
 Why should handing them still more money change that behavior?
-Gary Cohn, head of the National Economic Council at the White House, in a speech to CEOs last week, asked by a show of hands how many would invest the tax savings in job creation -- reportedly, virtually no one raised their hands.
+Gary Cohn, head of the National Economic Council at the White House, in a speech to CEOs last week, asked by a show of hands how many would invest the tax savings in job creation - reportedly, virtually no one raised their hands.
 This policy, once again, ignores the fact that the bottom 80% of households are key components that are needed to help drive economic growth.

 This tax legislation, or anything like it, will do little to nothing to help the bottom 80% of households, who hold the key to our economic future.
 According to one estimate, 10% of the total benefits in the Senate version will go to the middle quintile (40%-60% of the distribution), with an average cut in taxes of $630.
 More than 50% will go to the top 5%.
 Alternative practical solutions must be developed to address these issues.

 In my opinion, policies that deserve consideration include restoring public-private partnerships, beginning with an infrastructure bank.
 A job guarantee program that targets rebuilding deteriorating infrastructure also may prove worthy of consideration.
 Infrastructure policies will offer a far more appealing approach when compared with the tax giveaways to the top 20% of households.

-One final thought – wouldn’t it be terrific to see members of the top 0.1% or the top 1% or the top 5% (you get the idea)......voluntarily provide both expertise and finance to these vehicles.
+One final thought – wouldn’t it be terrific to see members of the top 0.1% or the top 1% or the top 5% (you get the idea)... voluntarily provide both expertise and finance to these vehicles.
 Action is needed today!

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.